The Maryland Court of Special Appeals issued an opinion on Friday in Dixon v. Ford Motor Co., reversing a plaintiffs’ asbestos verdict.

-As tends to be the case in asbestos cases involving a wrongful death and mesothelioma cancer, the verdict was large.
+As is the case in asbestos cases involving a wrongful death and mesothelioma cancer, the verdict was large.
 The jury awarded $15 million in damages to the plaintiffs, which the court reduced to $6,065,000, pursuant to Maryland’s non-economic damages cap.
 Defendants filed post-trial motions requesting a new trial and revisions or judgments notwithstanding the verdict.
 The trial judge – retired Judge Carol E. Smith – shot down those claims, but ruled that the jury’s verdict was inconsistent and revised the judgments against two of the defendants to account for a joint tortfeasor release to a little over $3 million.
-Both the plaintiff and one of the defendants – Ford, a company I otherwise like except that it always seems to be sticking their chest out in litigation, at least in Maryland – appealed.
+Both the plaintiff and one of the defendants – Ford, a company I otherwise like except that it always seems to stick their chest out in litigation, at least in Maryland – appealed.

 Raise your hand if you got a little lost there.
 Me too.
-Basically what happened is the plaintiffs settled out with three defendants, but the the settlement agreements did not determine whether the defendants were joint tortfeasors, and so they remained in the case nominally as Ford’s cross-defendants.
+Basically what happened is the plaintiffs settled out with three defendants, but the settlement agreements did not determine whether the defendants were joint tortfeasors, and so they remained in the case nominally as Ford’s cross-defendants.
 So you have the surreal world of defendants at trial that are not represented by a lawyer.
-None of this really matters, ultimately, because the Court of Special Appeals reverses the verdict, making academic all of the joint tortfeasor issues.
+None of this really matters, ultimately, because the Court of Special Appeals reverses the verdict, making academic all the joint tortfeasor issues.

 The court says this is not far enough to establish a substantial contributing cause because this testimony implied that the exposure it increased the risk of mesothelioma was merely “more than nothing.”
 Accordingly, the court found that this testimony tells the jury nothing more than there is as little as an “infinitesimal change in risk.”

 Metaphysically, I get the court’s point.
-Certainly, saying there was harm without saying what the harm is should not be the stuff that leads to a $3 million verdict.
+Saying there was harm without saying what the harm is should not be the stuff that leads to a $3 million verdict.
 So just using the words “substantial contributing cause” should not get you to the promised land without greater elucidation of the increased risk of harm because it is a legal – no scientific – conclusion.

 I don’t think this case represents an abandonment of the “substantial contributing cause” as the standard experts use for causation in car accident, medical malpractice and other personal injury cases in Maryland.
 An injury can still have several or more substantial contributing causes.
-But unless the Maryland Court of Appeals thinks differently, expert opinions of relative risk are going to have to do more than just say these magic words, particularly if the expert is an epidemiologist offering “risk to the plaintiff” opinions.
+But unless the Maryland Court of Appeals thinks differently, expert opinions of relative risk will have to do more than just say these magic words, particularly if the expert is an epidemiologist offering “risk to the plaintiff” opinions.

 You can find Judge Albert J. Matricciani’s opinion for the Maryland Court of Special Appeals opinion in Dixon v.
 Ford Motor Co. here.